 Walnut and Almond Tree Removal Incentive Program

-In general, Incentive Payments are based on two factors:
+In general, Incentive Payments are based on three factors:

-- The number of trees removed within the easement
+- The number of trees planted per acre in the orchard

 Be Safe around Power Lines!

 Safe behavior when operating equipment and working in fields is critical when power lines share space with orchards, workers and equipment.
 Serious accidents from workers and equipment making contact with electrical wires can be easily avoided.
 PG&E wants farm and ranch workers to avoid electric hazards by keeping basic safety rules in mind:

 - LOOK UP!
 Always look up for overhead power lines before beginning any activity.